 Knowing what a conveyancer does was revealed as the second most confusing thing people found when moving home.
 We’ve therefore provided answers to what a conveyancing solicitor does along with various other questions about the conveyancing process below.

 A conveyancer can act in a legal capacity for all home moves and property transactions.
 They specialise in this area of the law, whereas a solicitor can act in all areas of the law.
-Either will technically be able to go through the process of conveyancing, however a specialist conveyancing firm probably won’t have a range of other responsibilities (such as court appearances) to juggle.
+Either will technically be able to go through the process of conveyancing, however a specialist conveyancing firm won’t have a range of other responsibilities (such as court appearances) to juggle.

 Buying or selling a home can be a complex business.
 The more people or companies that are involved, the greater the chance of delays.
-That’s why it makes sense to use the same conveyancer or conveyancing solicitor when buying and selling – it means everything should tie up neatly when exchanging and completing, and could lead to fewer delays.
+That’s why it makes sense to use the same conveyancer when buying and selling – it means everything should tie up neatly when exchanging and completing, and could lead to fewer delays.